-Commercialization in the United States of our lead product candidate, the AastromReplicell(TM) Cell Production System, will require additional research and development as well as substantial clinical trials.
-While we have commenced initial marketing on a very limited basis of the AastromReplicell(TM) System in Europe, we believe that the United States will be the principal market for our products.
-We may not be able to successfully complete development of the AastromReplicell(TM) System or our other product candidates, or successfully market our technologies or product candidates.
-We and any of our potential collaborators may encounter problems and delays relating to research and development, regulatory approval and intellectual property rights of our technologies and product candidates.
-Our research and development programs may not be successful, and our cell culture technologies and product candidates may not facilitate the ex vivo production of cells with the expected biological activities in humans.
+Commercialization in the United States of our lead product candidate, the AastromReplicellTM Cell Production System, will require additional research and development as well as substantial clinical trials.
+While we have commenced initial marketing on a very limited basis of the AastromReplicellTM System in Europe, we believe that the United States will be the principal market for our products.
+We may not be able to successfully complete development of the AastromReplicellTM System or our other product candidates, or successfully market our technologies or product candidates.
+We, and any of our potential collaborators, may encounter problems and delays relating to research and development, regulatory approval and intellectual property rights of our technologies and product candidates may not facilitate the ex vivo production of cells with the expected biological activities in humans.
 Our technologies and product candidates may not prove to be safe and efficacious in clinical trials, and we may not obtain the intended regulatory approvals for our technologies or product candidates and the cells produced in such products.
 If any of these events occur, we may not have adequate resources to continue operations for the period required to resolve the issue delaying commercialization and we may not be able to raise capital to finance our continued operation during the period required for resolution of that issue.